dbdesign-students-spring2024/7-web-app-beaverjuly/README.md

 - **Endpoint:** `/`
 - **Functionality:**
   - Redirects users to the login page if they are not already logged in (`'username' not in session`).
+  - In other words, user cannot post messages or have a profile page unless they log in first.
   - If logged in, the `home.html` template is rendered.

 ### Login Route